Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Conclusion

-In conclusion, we report the dc magnetization in LaCoPO in the range 4 - 300 K in presence of 0.1 and 7 T. The results suggest the dominance of 3$d$ spin fluctuations in the magnetically ordered state.
+The study of dc magnetization in LaCoPO in the range 4 - 300 K in presence of different magnetic fields, suggest the dominance of 3$d$ spin fluctuations in the ferromagnetically ordered state.
 This is further confirmed by the $^{31}$P nuclear $T_1$ measurements.
 The $T$ dependence of 1/$T_1T$ in LaCoPO suggests the dominance of 2D ferromagnetic spin fluctuations in the paramagnetic phase with a crossover to the 3D ferromagnetic spin fluctuation regime near the ordering temperature.
-In this compound, the hyperfine field is anisotropic at 300 K and it gradually reduces to zero near 130 K, below which the bulk susceptibility shows a sharp enhancement, due to the ferromagnetic ordering.
-On the other hand $^{31}$P $H_{\mathrm{hf}}$ is isotropic in LaFePO in the range 4 - 300 K. The origin of the anisotropy in $H_{\mathrm{hf}}$ in case of LaCoPO could arise due to the larger magnetic moment of Co ion arising from the 3d-electrons, compared to very small magnetic moment of Fe ion in LaFePO, as revealed from a weak temperature dependence of shift $K_{\mathrm{iso}}$ and 1/$T_1$T in LaFePO in the range 50 - 300 K.
+Moreover, both the static and the dynamic part of the hyperfine fields are anisotropic in the paramagnetic phase and each of them becomes isotropic in the ordered phase, where the bulk susceptibility (at 7 T) shows a sharp enhancement, due to the ferromagnetic ordering.
+In contrast, $^{31}$P $H_{\mathrm{hf}}$ is isotropic in LaFePO in the range 4 - 300 K. Electronic structure calculation \cite{Hirano08,Yanagi08} for both compounds show similar Fermi surface composed of hybridized P 3$p_z$, Fe/Co 3$d_{z^2}$ and 3($d_{xz},d_{yz}$) orbitals.
+The only probable difference in LaCoPO because of the presence of odd 3d-electrons (3d$^7$) is the participation of the upper Fe 3$d_{x^2 - y^2}$ orbital along with the 3$d_{z^2}$ states in the Fermi level inducing the magnetic moments in LaCoPO.
+More insight of the spin fluctuation might be revealed by studying NMR with a single crystal at different magnetic field.